 In the case of weak electrolytes, only a small fraction of the ions are present in a dissolved solute.
 Let us learn more about them.

-The solid crystalline salts are started dissociating into the paired charged particles when dissolved in a solvent, this was observed by a scientist named Svante Arrhenius in the year 1884.
-For this invention, he received the Nobel prize in the year 1903.
-The salts that dissociate in the solvent as charged particles were named by Micheal Faraday as “Ions”.
-According to Faraday, the ions are produced by the process of electrolysis.
-But Arrhenius found that even in the absence of the electric current the salts contained ions thus chemical reactions occur as the result of reactions in between the ions.
+The solid crystalline salts start dissociating into the paired charged particles when dissolved in a solvent.
+This was observed by a scientist named Svante Arrhenius in the year 1884.
+For this invention, he received the Nobel Prize in the year 1903.
+The salts that dissociate in the solvent as charged particles were named by Micheal Faraday as “ions”.
+According to Faraday, ions are produced by the process of electrolysis.
+But Arrhenius found that even in the absence of an electric current, salts contain ions and hence chemical reactions occur as a result of reactions in between the ions.

-Weak electrolytes are not completely dissociated into the solvent whereas the strong electrolytes can be dissolved in the aqueous solution.
+Weak electrolytes do not completely dissociate into the solvent, whereas strong electrolytes can dissolve in the aqueous solution.
 The solution contains both molecules and the ions that are present in the electrolyte.
-These weak electrolytes ionize partially in the water where the strong electrolytes ionize completely.
+Weak electrolytes ionise partially in water but strong electrolytes ionise completely.
 Weak bases and weak acids are considered weak electrolytes.
 Strong bases, strong acids, and salts are considered strong electrolytes.
-Salt is considered a strong electrolyte even though it has low solubility in the water because whatever the amount it dissolves in the water is completely ionized.
+Salt is considered a strong electrolyte even though it has low solubility in the water because whatever the amount it dissolves in the water is completely ionised.

-Weak electrolyte examples: Acetic acid (CH3COOH): Acetic acid is the acid that is found in vinegar, it is the electrolyte that is extremely soluble in the water.
-But when it is dissolved in the water most of its original molecule remains as it is, instead of being in the ion form.
+Weak electrolyte examples: Acetic acid (CH3COOH): Acetic acid is the acid that is found in vinegar.
+It is an electrolyte that is extremely soluble in the water.
+But when it is dissolved in the water, most of its original molecule remains as it is, instead of being in the ion form.
 This original form is known as ethanoate.
-The acetic acid is dissolved in the water and ionizes as ethanoate and the hydronium ion.
-Thus this makes the acetic acid as weak electrolyte than a strong electrolyte.
+The acetic acid is dissolved in the water and ionises as ethanoate and the hydronium ion.
+Thus, this makes acetic acid a weak electrolyte.